google/turbinia/docker/local/README.md

 ```
 $ docker exec -ti turbinia-server turbiniactl -a status -r b998efb5dcb64949963d9c72ba143c1a
 ```
-There will be server and worker output displayed both on the docker-compose terminal as well as in the ```./evidence`` folder log files.
+There will be server and worker output displayed both on the docker-compose terminal as well as in the ```./evidence`` folder.

 Debug your code and repeat steps 4-6 to make your code perfect :).